Frequently Asked Questions

 A: U.S. firms are “re-shoring” because they are realizing, often the hard way, that when all cost factors are considered (and not just labor and land costs) operating in the U.S. actually makes their company more competitive.
 Technology is employed more widely in the U.S. economy, enabling, for example, just-in-time delivery logistics to lower the cost of production.
 The U.S. has less political risk and more stable costs than arguably most foreign countries.
 Furthermore, exchange rate risks can erode much of the cost savings that “offshoring” firms originally realized, motivating their “re-shoring” to the U.S. market.

 Q: What is foreign direct investment (FDI)?

-Q: Why do foreign firms choose to locate in the U.S.?
+Q: Why do foreign firms choose to locate in the United States?

 A: Foreign investors invest in the United States because we have an open and welcoming investment climate.
 The United States has experienced the fastest acceleration of productivity growth among major industrialized countries, enjoys an unparalleled higher education system, benefits from world-class infrastructure, and has the strongest intellectual property rights protections globally.
 Among others, these factors put the U.S. economy in a position to innovate and quickly take advantage of the rapid advancement in information technology and other new technologies.
 We believe that international investors in the United States enjoy the best risk-adjusted return on investment globally.

-Q: Is the U.S. open to foreign investment?
+Q: Is the United States open to foreign investment?

 A: Yes!
 President Obama has been clear with regard to U.S. openness to investment, particularly during this period of global economic upheaval.
 The activities of SelectUSA support this long-standing commitment, as the primary U.S. Government mechanism to coordinate inward investment promotion.